• Make a Payment

 • The parties have a large disparity in income or earning potential.

-• A significant disparity in pre-marital net-worth.
+• There is a significant disparity in pre-marital net worth.

 • One or both parties have children from a prior relationship.